aditichauhan04/-PDF-QA-A-Question-and-Answer-Model-for-PDF-Documents/README.md

 3. Fine-tuning Capabilities: Customize and fine-tune models for specific domains or use cases.
 4. User-Friendly Interface: Intuitive interfaces for both querying and model customization, suitable for developers and researchers alike.

-Here, this PDF_QA is used to gain insights on IIIT Una's Information to facilitate student queries.
-PDF-QA simplifies the process of accessing information buried within PDFs.
+Here, for implementation purposes I have used PDF_QA to gain insights of my college to facilitate any student queries.
+PDF-QA simplifies the process of accessing information buried within extensive PDFs.
 Accelerate your document analysis workflows with PDF-QA today!
+The results are illustrated below:

 ![NLP_Sample_question](https://github.com/aditichauhan04/-PDF-QA-A-Question-and-Answer-Model-for-PDF-Documents/assets/97681702/1f88876f-1728-44de-8b16-292dea05ac81)

 ![NLP_Sample2](https://github.com/aditichauhan04/-PDF-QA-A-Question-and-Answer-Model-for-PDF-Documents/assets/97681702/a0e041d1-e69d-4339-9be0-227ebc4cd709)